opeakinfenwa/Banking-Service/Readme.md

 * **Banking Service** – A composite service with:

   * **Account Module** – Responsible for creating accounts, checking balances, freezing/unfreezing, changing account type, and admin-level operations.
-  * **Transaction Module** – Manages user-initiated transfers with proper balance checks and transaction consistency using MongoDB sessions.
+  * **Transaction Module** – Manages user initiated transfers with proper balance checks and transaction consistency using MongoDB sessions.

-* **Notification Worker** – A Kafka consumer that listens to transaction-related events and handles system notifications or alerts.
+* **Notification Worker** – A Kafka consumer that listens to transaction related events and handles system notifications or alerts.

 ## Tech Stack